geyang/deep_learning_plotting_example/README.md

     I almost forgot this one.
 Make sure you add some extra padding between the plotting area and the title, x/y-labels, and the legends.
 The default of `pyplot` tend to be too small, making the figure look busy.

+8. Consistency Between Figures

+    Try to use the same marker, line-style, or color code for the same thing across different plots.
+This shows logic in your choices, and makes the plots more consistent.

+    Sometimes for legibility reasons collisions can not be avoided.
+This is okay if choices are made with care.

 ## How To Run This Example